Paula Sharp: Photojournalism and Nonfiction Works on Conservation

 In 2012-2015, Sharp relocated to Brazil to undertake a photojournalism project about the Mato Grosso Amazon.
 Since 2013, she has lived part-time in the United States and part-time in Brazil, working as a photojournalist, documenting life in the Brazilian Amazon and environmental issues in the United States.

 In 2015, Sharp, together with photographer Ross Eatman, co-founded Sharp-Eatman Nature Photography, a photographic society dedicated to documenting conservation issues.
 Sharp and Eatman's photographs have appeared widely in Science and other scientific periodicals.
 From 2016 through 2025, an exhibit of Sharp and Eatman's photographic works has been on a national tour in prominent forums, among them the Houston Museum of Natural Science, the Santa Barbara Botanic Garden, Connecticut's Bruce Museum of Art and Science, the International Museum of Art and Science, and the Irving Arts Center Dupree Gallery of the Dallas Metropolitan area.
 The exhibit appeared most recently, in July 2024, in the Philadelphia area at the Barnes Foundation Arboretum/Maguire Art Museum.

 Beginning in 2019, Sharp and Eatman undertook a five-year project documenting native bee species found in the unique habitats of the Texas-Mexico border.
 Pursuant to her research, Sharp authored a 500-page nonfiction book titled Native Bees of the Lower Rio Grande Valley.
 Published in January 2025 by Texas A & M University Press, this peer-reviewed work features vivid photographs of 100 species of North American bees, accompanied by short histories summarizing entomological research conducted to date on each species.
-Many of the bees shown were first documented in the late 1800’s and had never appeared previously in published photographs.
+Many of the bees shown were first documented in the late 1800s and had never appeared previously in published photographs.

 Sharp notes: “I wanted to write a book that would reach both academics and ordinary people who love nature.
 This guide is addressed to anyone interested in native bees – among them, naturalists, gardeners, citizen scientists and conservationists -- as these are the people who, in the end, will strive to preserve natural lands where our native fauna and flora thrive.
 I also hope that students of entomology will use this book as a springboard for further research into the novel and diverse bee species of the Lower Rio Grande Valley and America’s other borderlands.”